abusedmedia/Scraping-data-in-the-kitchen/README.md

 If you have already read the article, you can go further over the step by step about how to start your web scraping session with your browser.

-Assuming you are using Google Chrome as browser of choice you need to:
+Assuming you are using Google Chrome you need to:

 - open in a new tab [this](http://www.valori-alimenti.com/cerca/grassi.php) url which is our starting page
 - open the Chrome DevTool and the Console tab (ALT+CMD+I)